prussyuval/Hetro/README.md

 ***Heterogeneous Cluster***

-Heterogeneous Cluster is an extensible multi-core server manager to consume varous tasks and mimic the human digestive system
+Heterogeneous Cluster is an extensible multi-core server manager to consume various tasks and mimic the human digestive system.

 **Producer**